Could this turn out to be a pivotal weekend for Chelsea in the race for the 2017 Premier League title?

 Pep's Manchester City side started the season as favourites with the bookmakers.
 After a string of recent indifferent (shall we say) results, they are now out to second favourites at a best price of 9/2.

-City seem to be struggling to keep clean sheets, and this has led to elements of the media to question Guardiola tactically, and to also suggest he is being found out by the Premier League – not beliefs I hold.
+City seem to be struggling to keep clean sheets.
+This has led to elements of the media to question Guardiola tactically.
+And to also suggest he is being found out by the Premier League - not beliefs I hold.

 Guardiola and City could still well win the Premier League, and this would arguably be the Spaniards greatest achievement.
 The City squad is nothing compared to the class of players Guardiola worked with in Spain at Barcelona, and in Germany with Bayern.